dbugshe2/simple-python-server/README.md

 __Important Use__:

-It keeps track of every change to the code in a special kind of database.
+It keeps track of every change made to the code in a special kind of database.
 If a mistake is made, developers can turn back the clock and compare earlier versions of the code to help fix the mistake while minimizing disruption to all team members.

 __what is a repo?__: